WaqasAliAbbasi/BigTwo/README.md

 3. Proper use of exceptions for error handling
 4. Multi-threaded approach to handle networking
 5. Java Sockets to handle network multiplayer
+6. Proper comments and documentation has been made for all classes and methods

 ### Game rules